| Route |

 The motorway next meets Dunsilly (M22 J1).
 This

-is a busy key junction as it is not only the main
+is a busy key junction as it is not only the

-Ballymoney and Coleraine leaves the route.
-The
+Ballymena, Ballymoney and Coleraine leaves the

-motorway continues west to Ballygrooby (J2) which
+route.
+The motorway continues west to

-is the easterly access to Randalstown and the main
+Ballygrooby (J2) which is the easterly access to

-access to Antrim from the west.
-The bridges here
+the west.
+The bridges here are set at about 45

-are set at about 45 degrees to the motorway to
+degrees to the motorway to meet the geometry of

-meet the geometry of the A6 which it meets.
-After
+the A6 which it meets.
+After this, the M22 heads

-this, the M22 heads west and crosses the River
+west and crosses the River Main flood plain on

-Main flood plain on what is a very
+what is a very under-appreciated viaduct.
+It

-under-appreciated viaduct.
-It then flows onto the
+then flows onto the single-carriageway A6 at

-is the main access to Randalstown from the west.
+Randalstown from the west.

 History